paniash/dwm/README.md

 This repository contains my build files of dwm which I'll be updating as and when I patch the source code to my liking.
 If you're new to dwm, please refer to their official [website](https://dwm.suckless.org).

 ### Requirements
-In order to build dwm you need the Xlib header files and for the statusbar you'll need the `xsetroot` package from Xorg.
+In order to build dwm, you need the Xlib header files and for the statusbar you'll need the `xsetroot` package from Xorg.
 If you're on an Arch-based distro install `xorg-xsetroot`.

 ## Installation
 Fire up a terminal and type the following commands: